benbalter/benbalter.github.com/_posts/2020-04-13-opens-source-community-management-at-scale.md

 Maintaining a popular open source project presents unique challenges of open source community management at scale.

-### Set contributors up for success
+### 1. Set contributors up for success

 Before a user interacts with your project for the first time, you want to do everything you can to set them up for success to ensure that they can discover and understand your project, that they can contribute constructively, and that everyone (yourself included) has a good experience.
 If this is your first time managing a popular open source project (congrats! :tada:), or even if it's not, but you could use a quick refresher, the [Building Welcoming Communities](https://opensource.guide/building-community/) and [Best Practices for Maintainers](https://opensource.guide/best-practices/) guides from [opensource.guide](https://opensource.guide/) are an incredible resource.
 Here a few specific suggestions to consider when setting up your project for healthy contributions:

 #### Guide users down the contributor funnel

 My colleague Mike McQuaid has the concept of the [contributor funnel](https://mikemcquaid.com/2018/08/14/the-open-source-contributor-funnel-why-people-dont-contribute-to-your-open-source-project/).
-Similar to prospects traveling down a sales funnel, maintainers should market their project to attract users, provide opportunities for those users to contribute, and encourage repeat contributors to take on additional responsibilities to help maintain the project.
+Similar to prospects traveling down a sales funnel, maintainers should market their project to attract users, provide easy opportunities for those users to contribute, and encourage repeat contributors to take on additional responsibilities to help maintain the project.

 #### Make it easy for someone to use your project